alvarogarcia7/learn-you-a-haskell-for-great-good/reading-notes.md

 compareWithHundred x = compare 100 x

 as an equation.
 As x is on both sides, it can be removed

+Page 48: map
+Page 49: filter